RENEWABLE ENERGY EXPERIENTIAL LEARNING

 REEL Delivery Partners

 We’ve created an education programme to encourage learning about renewable energy technologies – how they work, how they fit into the local landscape and how they address wider energy issues.
+We offer this to schools for free.

 Each school project supports joined up skills in Science, Technology, Engineering and Maths (STEM), encourages girls in STEM subjects through female role modelling, and, opens a dialog with each school about energy conservation, CO2 reduction and on-site renewables.
 More broadly, REEL demonstrates that there is a tangible way to make a difference when messages about climate change are overwhelmingly disempowering.